 Where can I find CNA classes or training?

-The training nursing assistants require, which lasts from 6 to 12 weeks, is provided by community colleges, the Red Cross, various medical facilities and online schools that offer CNA certification classes.
+The training nursing assistants require, which lasts from 6 to 12 weeks, is provided by community colleges, the American Red Cross, various medical facilities, and online schools that offer CNA certification classes.
+Some long term care facilities, hospitals, and nursing homes may offer to pay for your training in exchange for signing an agreement to work for them after completing your CNA training program.
 While a few clinics may offer on-the-job training to their unskilled, inexperienced employees, this is rare.
-Also, anyone who is interested in becoming a certified nursing assistant must successfully complete the mandatory examination.
+Also, anyone who is interested in becoming a certified nursing assistant must successfully complete the mandatory multiple-choice CNA exam as well as the CNA skills test.

-Check out our state by state listings for CNA classes to find a training location near you.
+Check out our state by state listings for CNA classes to find a training location near you or browse the listings below.

 - Medical terminology